Business Support and Enterprise Development

 As the heritage sector faces some of its greatest challenges, our support is more important now than ever.

-We have invested £8million in business support and enterprise development training programmes across the UK, working with organisations and experts in the sector to deliver them.
+We have already invested £8million in business support and enterprise development training programmes across the UK, working with organisations and experts in the sector to deliver them.

 We want to help the heritage sector become more robust, enterprising and forward looking.

-The programmes we've funded
+Programmes we've funded

 Business support